VeryEvilPanda/Panda-Bot/README.md

 - Repository for my WIP all-purpose Discord bot.
 - If you believe my code could be made more efficient, I'm ngl I don't care lmao.
 - Please note that some features are currently WIP and may not work correctly.
 - The `/headlines` command currently uses a webscraper to get BBC news stories.
-There is an alternative, using the Gnews api, but you need to get a (free) API key for this.
+There is alternative code available using the Gnews api instead, but you need to get a (free) API key for this.

 ## Environment Variables